Kong/docs.konghq.com/app/plugins/hmac-authentication.md

 ### HMAC Example

-   For an HMAC-based signature with date and Conatent-md5 headers, the authorization header and signature would be generated as:
+   For an HMAC signature with date and Conatent-md5 headers, the `Proxy-Authorization` or `Authorization` header and signature would be generated as:

 Authorization: hmac username="bob", algorithm="hmac-sha1", headers="date content-5", signature="Base64(HMAC-SHA1(signing string))"